-- a) An activity that does not comply with the access way, parking and loading Standards of Rule 16.9.4. - b) Any activity providing for more than 100 car parks. - c) Any activity providing for more than 30 car parks in a car parking area - d) The creation of a new road (including associated street lighting, furniture etc) and any road location not meeting standard 16.9.4.1 - e) Any new activity that exceeds any of the following thresholds: - Residential Units (excluding retirement facilities) that exceed a cumulative total of 850 Residential Units on the PC78 site; - ii.
-Healthcare Facility which results in a total GFA of 2000m2 or more over the PC78 site; - iii.
-Retail Activity which results in a total GFA of 5000m2 or more over the PC78 site; - iv.
-Bulk Retail and Trade Retail Activity which results in a total GFA of 10,000m2 or more over the PC78 site;
+- a) An activity that does not comply with the access way, parking and loading Standards of Rule 16.9.4. - b) Any activity providing for more than 100 car parks.

+- d) The creation of a new road (including associated street lighting, furniture etc) and any road location not meeting standard 16.9.4.1 - e) Any new activity that exceeds any of the following thresholds:

-v.
-Supermarket Activity which results in a total GFA of 5000m2 or more over the PC78 site:
+c) Any activity providing for more than 30 car parks.

+Dwellings Residential Units (excluding retirement facilities) that exceed a cumulative total of 850

-1 Criteria for Assessing Restricted Discretionary Activities
+Criteria for Assessing Restricted Discretionary Activities